hkniberg/ainutshell/4-extra/470-jimbo.md

 ![](../.gitbook/assets/470-review.png)

 But all this reviewing stuff is optional.
-As I mentioned, Jimbo will go ahead and make a daily video with or without my input.
+As I mentioned, Jimbo will go ahead and upload a daily video with or without my input.

 The final product?
-A published youtube video wuth a few minutes of fun conversation between the two characters, shown as two talking heads bobbing up and down over a background picture.
+A daily youtube video with a few minutes of fun conversation between the two characters, shown as two talking heads bobbing up and down over a background picture.
 Here is an example of Mozart discussing music production with a modern-day DJ 🙂.

 ![](../.gitbook/assets/470-video.png)